janko/rodauth-i18n/README.md

 # imports translations for available locales
 ```

+Only translations for currently enabled Rodauth features will be imported.
+Re-running the generator will import new translations while keeping the existing translations unchanged.

 On other web frameworks, you can copy the translation files directly from the `locales/` directory.

 ### Raising on missing translations